Colorado Workers’ Compensation Attorneys

-Colorado workers’ compensation laws state that a worker who is injured, develops a medical condition, or dies what at work or performing work duties is eligible to receive compensation for his or her losses.
+Colorado workers’ compensation laws state that a worker who is injured, develops a medical condition, or dies while at work or performing work duties, is eligible to receive compensation for his or her losses.

 Common Examples of Workers’ Compensation Injuries

 Examples of situations where an employee may be entitled to compensation under Colorado’s workers’ compensation laws include:

 - Developing a condition from a repetitive action such as carpal tunnel syndrome.

 - An unintentional or intentional injury caused by a co-worker such as a co-worker failing to secure the ladder that you used to climb to the second floor of a construction site.

 - Injury caused by another person who is not an employee such as an automobile accident while you are delivering parts to a buyer.

 - A fatality or injury incurred due to the work environment such as the employer’s failure to secure electrical lines properly.